DavideFabioLoreti/TEXT_MINING_AND_PROCESSING/README.md

 - Text representation choice has a major impact on both tasks, and **no single representation is universally optimal**.
 - **Sparse (TF-IDF) representations excel in supervised classification**, thanks to the distinctive vocabulary of each news category.
 - **Dense embeddings excel in unsupervised clustering**, better capturing high-level semantic similarity between documents.
-- The best representation is task-dependent — a trade-off between interpretability (TF-IDF) and semantic richness (embeddings).
+- The best representation is task-dependent, a trade-off between interpretability (TF-IDF) and semantic richness (embeddings).

 ## Requirements